-Development hasn’t stopped on my truing stand.
+I’ve been developing my truing stand for quite a while now.
 The software has been stable for more than a year but recent changes make it the tool I really wanted.
 After a few hardware revisions, that part is working well too.
 For a peek at both check out the video below.

 (For communication purposes the “wheels” in the screencast part of the video are simulations.
 I have a simulation driver for testing the user interface, which lets me try wheels far worse than I encounter in the workshop.
 No wheels were harmed in the design of this system.)

 - RT @bikeradar: Why we should fiercely defend and celebrate the repairability of bicycles ⚡️ https://t.co/nuaOuLndXD17 days ago

 - RT @BrentToderian: A 13-year study of a dozen cities found that protected bike-lanes led to a drastic decline in fatalities for ALL users o…56 days ago

 - RT @susinsky: MEC has obtained creditor protection and has agreed to be sold to private investment firm Kingswood Capital Management LP, en…69 days ago